 - Experience stunning views from our Viewing Box.

-- Join a Kittiwake Tour on the Viewing Terrace at 1.30pm, and explore exhibition Carolina Caycedo: Land of Friends with ArtLab.
+Join a Kittiwake Tour on the Viewing Terrace (1.30pm).

-Experience Mounira al Solh: A day is as long as a year, and enjoy relaxed, family friendly story sessions.
+Experience Mounira al Solh: A day is as long as a year, and join an informal exhibition tour (3.30pm).

-On Saturday 16 July 11-4pm join artist Sue Loughlin in a creative workshop exploring food.
+Join artist Sue Loughlin (Sat 16 July, 11am-4pm) in a creative workshop exploring food.
 It’s 2050, it’s your birthday and your kitchen is equipped with a food printing device.
 You download your favourite recipes and watch as your personalised party tea materialises on your plate...
 What does it look like?

-On Saturday 16 July 12-4pm, explore your feelings, memories and connections to food in a drop-in zine workshop with designer and artist Holly Eliza Temple.
-Using archival material and vintage recipe books, you can collage, draw and bind your own personal zine about what food means to you, and be a part of a collaborative outcome to be archived at BALTIC.
+Stop by the Library and explore your feelings, memories and connections to food in a drop-in zine workshop with artist Holly Eliza Temple (Sat 16 July, 12-3pm).
+Using archival material and vintage recipe books, you can collage, draw and bind your own personal zine about what food means to you, and be a part of a collaborative outcome to be archived at Baltic.